Home

 Ewing was not the only local resident vying to be appointed as postmaster.
 According to a recent column on Dunbar in the Connellsville Daily Courier (Nov.
 19, 2003), "Thomas Morrison applied for the position of Dunbar Postmaster ... but lost out to Ewing Mined who was awarded the job because he was a World War I veteran."

 Sadly, on Sept.
-16, 1936, Ewing died in bed of a heart attack.
+16, 1936, Ewing suffered a heart attack while sleeping, and was found dead in bed by neighbor Joseph Bunting.
 He was just 46 years of age.
-He was buried at Hill Grove Cemetery in Connellsville, PA, next to his mother.
+Following the funeral, led by Rev. William Hamilton, he was buried at Hill Grove Cemetery in Connellsville, PA, next to his mother.
 His father later would join them there in eternal rest, in 1943.